-A registered design is a registered intellectual property (“IP”) right which, very simply, protects what something looks like, and allows the holder to stop third parties from using, selling, making etc., something which looks the same as the registered design in the country or countries in which they hold that registered design.
+A registered design is a registered intellectual property (“IP”) right which, protects what something looks like.
+A registered design allows the holder to stop third parties from using, selling, making etc., something which looks the same as the registered design in the country or countries in which they hold that registered design.

 A registered design gives you a tangible, published, registered right that is readily visible to third parties.
 This, in itself, can act as a deterrent to would-be infringers.

 Registered design protection is territorial.
 In order to obtain a registered design, you make an application to the official body responsible for granting intellectual property rights in the particular territory of interest.
 For example, registered design protection in the UK may be secured through registration at the UK Intellectual Property Office (“UK IPO”).
-Registered design protection covering the European Union may be secured through registration at the European Union Intellectual Property Office (“EU IPO”), not to be confused with the European Patent Office (“EPO”) which grants European patents.
+Registered design protection covering the European Union may be secured through registration at the European Union Intellectual Property Office (“EU IPO”).

-In many territories, such as the EU and the UK, the design application only undergoes an examination to see if certain formalities are met (for example, to see whether the images of the design application are suitable for reproduction) and is not subject to substantive examination to see whether the design is sufficiently different from existing designs to be registerable and enforceable.
+In many territories, such as the EU and the UK, the design application only undergoes an examination to see if certain formalities are met and is not subject to substantive examination to see whether the design is sufficiently different from existing designs to be registerable and enforceable.
 As a result, filing a design application tends to be a straightforward way of obtaining a registered IP right.

 There are exceptions which may lead to a known design not being considered when assessing whether or not a design is new and has individual character.
 For example, if you disclose your design to the public (e.g. by putting a product onto the market), then in some territories (such as the EU) you can still get a valid registered design if you file your design application within a year of your first public disclosure of the design.